USS Fitzgerald: 2017 collision

 The starboard side of Fitzgerald was seriously damaged.
 The container ship's bulbous bow penetrated the destroyer's hull below the waterline, flooding a machinery space, the radio room, and two crew berthing spaces.
 The captain's cabin was crushed.
 Seven crewmen were reported missing after the collision, but their bodies were found the next day after rescue workers gained access to flooded compartments.
 The injured include the ship's commanding officer and two sailors.

 Within a day of the collision, investigations were begun by the United States Navy, U.S. Coast Guard, Japanese Coast Guard, Japan Transport Safety Board, and the insurers of the Crystal.
-The U.S. Navy's Manual of the Judge Advocate General (JAGMAN) investigation concerns the crew's operations, and is led by Rear Adm.
-Brian Fort, a former commander of USS Gonzalez, who now commands Navy Region Hawaii and Naval Surface Group Middle Pacific.
+The U.S. Navy's Manual of the Judge Advocate General (JAGMAN) investigation concerns the crew's operations, and is led by Rear Admiral Brian Fort, a former commander of USS Gonzalez, who now commands Navy Region Hawaii and Naval Surface Group Middle Pacific.
 The U.S. and Japanese coast guards are investigating the cause of the accident.
 Steffan Watkins, a Canada-based security analyst, created a Google Maps overlay for the broadcast AIS data points.

 Including costs for planned service life extension and other upgrades, repairs for the damage to Fitzgerald were expected to run about $368.7 million, and will take over a year.
 Repairs on the ship will overlap with planned service life extension and electronics upgrade, but despite the need to replace portions of the ship's AEGIS system the ship will remain in "a legacy configuration instead of upgrading to Baseline 9".

 On 17 August 2017, the two senior officers and the senior enlisted sailor in charge of the naval vessel were relieved of their duties.

 The Navy planned to discipline up to a dozen sailors, including the commanding officer, for watchstanding failures that allowed the fatal collision.